openhab/openhab-docs/configuration/items.md

 It's recommended to edit `.items` files using one of the [openHAB supporting editors]({{base}}/configuration/editors.html).
 Doing so you will have full IDE support like syntax checking, context assist, etc.

+{: #syntax}
 ## Item Definition and Syntax

-Items are defined in the following syntax.
+Items are defined in the following syntax:
-All parts of the Item definition must be given in the order shown.
-Besides the `itemtype` and `itemname` all parts are optional.

 ```java
 itemtype itemname "labeltext [stateformat]" <iconname> (group1, group2, ...) ["tag1", "tag2", ...] {bindingconfig}
 ```

+- All parts must be given in the order shown
+- Parts `itemtype` and `itemname` are manadatory
+- All other parts are optional
+- In between the parts one or more spaces or tabs are allowed
+- One Item definition can span over multiple lines

 **Examples:**